 There's too much going on.
 Take a deep breath Mr. Moff and drop a couple of tricks.
 Do we need to throw another feisty mysterious psychotic female into the Whoniverse?
 This is Tasha Lem* (Orla Brady) who is apparently head of the papal mainframe.
 Now Orla Brady does a great job with the part and the 'I died screaming your name' moment is genuinely dark.
-But these kind of women are becoming a Moff cliche.
+But these kinds of women are becoming a Moff cliché.
 I suppose River Song wasn't available.
-And I say that as someone who actually likes River Song.
+And I say that as someone who likes River Song.

-It's not meant to be about the writer showing off his cliches and tricks this stuff it's supposed to be a farewell to Matt Smith and it just doesn't work for me.
-The first time I watched it I actually got quite annoyed about the whole thing because it doesn't do Matt Smith justice.
+It's not meant to be about the writer showing off his clichés and tricks this stuff it's supposed to be a farewell to Matt Smith and it just doesn't work for me.
+The first time I watched it I got quite annoyed about the whole thing because it doesn't do Matt Smith justice.
 This time round I was less annoyed just because I let it flow over me.
 I tutted at certain points.
 The naked stuff still doesn't work for me.
 It's gratuitously silly as opposed to gloriously silly - which is how I describe Season 17 btw.

 I've no complaints about any of the performances.
-Jenna Coleman does a wonderful job, especially as she has to spend a lot of this story being sad.
+Jenna Coleman does a wonderful job, especially as she must spend a lot of this story being sad.
 Can we have a bit of happy Clara in the new series please, although I'm not going to hold my breath.
 Matt Smith does what he's done throughout his time in the series and that's raise the quality of a story through his brilliance.
-So whatever my rants about this episode are I'll never forget when the Doctor was him. *Sniff*
+So, whatever my rants about this episode are I'll never forget when the Doctor was him. *Sniff*

 Next up Peter Capaldi.

-And yes I am excited.
+And yes, I am excited.

 *There is still some possible mystery about the identity of Tasha Lem and her relationship with the Doctor, which the Moff might come back to.
 Or not.
 I suppose we don't need ever loose end tied up do we.